jasonbayton/11ty/_src/support.md

 Please prepare a detailed Scope and/or Statement of Work (SoW) defining your objectives, team involved, main PoC's, as well as a budget and time window for the engagement to review, as this will allow efficient use of time on our call.

 **Fee options:**
+* Per-hour (<span class="material-symbols-outlined">shopping_bag</span> [Buy](https://buy.stripe.com/fZe9Byccw0HG7SM3cd))
 * 1/2 day (up to 4h)
 * Full day (up to 8h)
 * Fixed per project

 NB: Hours may be consumed ad-hoc, across multiple days as required.
-1/2 days start at £600, negotiable up or down.
 If you have budget constraints, contact me to discuss.

 ## Not ready to start?